We accept complaints as an important part of student feedback and use the feedback to improve our service to students.

 Response to a complaint

 If your complaint is unable to be resolved informally you can submit a formal complaint by completing a Complaint Form.
 Download the complaint submission form (PDF 118kb)

-Within five business days of a complaint being received, the Complaints and Appeals Coordinator will send you a written acknowledgment.
+Within five business days of a complaint being received, the Complaints and Appeals Coordinator will send you a written acknowledgement.